curtis86/bb/README.md

 ## A. Summary

-**bb**, or "Bash Blog", is a lightning-fast, flat-file blog publishing platform.
+**bb**, or "Bash Blog", is a lightning-fast, secure, flat-file blog publishing platform.
 It uses markdown syntax for super-easy content authoring, and StrapdownJS to make it look pretty!

 Forget about painful file and database replication: **bb** can publish content both locally and remotely, right out of the box!